 Configure iOS device policies

 Use these policies to configure how Endpoint Management interacts with devices running iOS or iPadOS.
-This table lists all device policies available for iOS devices.
+This table lists all device policies available for iOS and iPadOS devices.

 Enroll iOS devices

 This section shows how users enroll iOS devices (12.2 or later) into Endpoint Management.
 For more information about the iOS enrollment, open the following video:

 - Go to the Apple store on your iOS device, download the Citrix Secure Hub app, and then tap the app.